nrstott/q/README.md

 number of values in memory.
 This is useful for reducing latency delays when consuming iterations from a remote iterator.

 In this example, there is a remote array.
-We want to log every value from that remote array do not want to wait for all of them to accumulate in local memory.
+We want to log every value from that remote array and do not want to wait for all of them to accumulate in local memory.

 ```javascript
 Q(remoteArray)